- Search The Registry

 *Oliver Howard was born on this date in 1830.
 He was a white-American soldier and spiritual base administrator.

 Oliver Otis Howard was born in Leeds, Maine, the son of Rowland Bailey Howard and Eliza Otis Howard.
-Rowland, a farmer, died when Oliver was 9 years old.
-Oliver attended Monmouth Academy in Monmouth, North Yarmouth Academy in Yarmouth, Kents Hill School in Readfield and graduated from Bowdoin College in 1850 at the age of 19.
+Rowland, a farmer, died when Oliver was nine years old.
+Oliver attended Monmouth Academy in Monmouth, North Yarmouth Academy in Yarmouth, and Kents Hill School in Readfield and graduated from Bowdoin College in 1850 at 19.
 He then attended the United States Military Academy, graduating in 1854, fourth in his class of 46 cadets, as a brevet second lieutenant of ordnance.

 As a brigade commander in the Army of the Potomac, Howard lost his right arm while leading his men against Confederate forces at the Battle of Fair Oaks/Seven Pines in June 1862.
 As a corps commander, he suffered two major defeats at Chancellorsville and Gettysburg in May and July 1863.
 Still, he recovered from the setbacks as a successful corps and later army commander in the Western Theater.
 After the war, he was given charge of the Freedmen's Bureau in mid-1865, with the mission of integrating the former slaves into Southern society and politics during the second phase of the Reconstruction Era.

 The school is nonsectarian and is open to both sexes, regardless of race.
 On November 20, 1866, ten members, including Howard, of various socially concerned groups of the time met in Washington, D.C., to discuss plans for a theological seminary to train Black ministers.
 Interest was sufficient, however, in creating an educational institute for areas other than the ministry.
 The result was the Howard Normal and Theological Institute for the Education of Preachers and Teachers.
 On January 8, 1867, the Board of Trustees voted to change the institution's name to Howard University.
 Howard served as president from 1869 to 1874.